-To remove the combustor first remove the baffle (see page 35), open the bypass and reach through the bypass hole and push the combustor out from the rear.
-The combustor is housed in a stainless steel frame; push on the left and right side edges of the combustor frame so that it slides out evenly.
-If the combustor is pushed at a side angle it will not come out.
+Remove the air deflector at the back of the firebox.
+Open the bypass and reach through the bypass hole and push the combustor out from the rear.
+The combustor is housed in a steel frame and is sealed with interram gasket.
+This gasket, when heated, expands and seals the combustor in place.
+Push on the left and right side edges of the combustor frame so that it slides out evenly (the gasket will deteriorate and fall away as the combustor is dislodged).
+If the combustor is pushed at a side angle it will lodge in place and not come out.